Seeed-Studio/wiki-documents/docs/ReSpeaker_4_Mic_Array_for_Raspberry_Pi.md

 **Q3: There is no response When we run kws_doa.py and say snowboy**

 Q3: Please run audacity to make sure 4 channels are good.
-If there is no channl without data, there will be no response when we say snowboy.
+If there is one channel without data, there will be no response when we say snowboy.

 ## Resources